mindphase2025/digital-continuation-of-humanity/README.md

 ## Current Status

-This is a complete conceptual framework made available for public review and discussion.
+This is a detailed conceptual framework made available for public review and discussion.
 It is not a funding proposal or commercial venture, but rather a contribution to the ongoing dialogue about humanity's long-term future.
 ## Project Structure (Files)

 Here is a comprehensive list of all project files with brief descriptions: